PDOK/gokoala/ogc/common/geospatial/README.md

 Responses:
 - Expand the `collections` and `collection` [templates](./templates).
-- Implement collection support in the given OGC building block code by implementing the `CollectionContent` interface.
+- Implement an endpoint in your specific OGC API building block to serve the CONTENTS of a collection (e.g. `/collection/{collectionId}/tiles`)

 Testing:
 - Add unit tests